 Ed narrated BBC Three documentary series Life Through Your Lens.
 This led to securing a monthly residency picking is personal favourites covering all genres from Latin, Funk, Electronic to Dub for a one-hour slot on BBC Radio Bristol.
 Ed has broadened his expertise to become a respected voice on news, current affairs, social and diversity issues.
 Ed now regularly writes for the Evening Standard, Independent, Huffington Post, The Voice, Q, Jewish News, Broadcast and other publications.

-Ed currently hosts two weekly radio shows on BBC Three Counties Radio and Mi-Soul Radio, sits in for Gary Crowley on BBC Radio London, appears on London Live and the 'go to' person for all music related topics on 5, Sky News.
+Ed currently hosts a weekly radio show on BBC Three Counties Radio, sits in for John Leech on the BBC Soul Show in the east, covers shows on BBC Radio 6 Music, Radio London and Cambridgeshire, appears on London Live and the 'go to' person for all music related topics on 5, Sky News.
 Ed also appears on the BBC News Channel as a guest for the 10.30 and 11.30 evening paper reviews.
 Ed is currently ITV's promo voice for the Rugby World Cup 2015 coverage.